cdklabs/construct-hub/docs/operator-runbook.md

 object backing the canary state can be deleted, which will effectively re-initialize the canary to track only the latest available version.

+### `ConstructHub/Sources/NpmJs/Canary/NotRunningOrFailing`

+#### Description

+This alarm is only provisioned in case the [NpmJs package canary][package-canary] was configured.
+It triggers when the canary is not running as expected, or is reporting failures.

+When the [NpmJs package canary][package-canary] does not successfully run, the `ConstructHub/Sources/NpmJs/Canary/SLA-Breached` alarm cannot be triggered due to lack of data.
+This may hence hide customer-visible problems.

+#### Investigation

+In the AWS Console, verify whether the alarm triggered due to `ConstructHub/Sources/NpmJs/Canary/Failing` or `ConstructHub/Sources/NpmJs/Canary/NotRunning`.

+If the canary is not running, verify that the scheduled trigger for the [NpmJs package canary][package-canary] is correctly enabled.
+If it is, and the canary is not running, the account might have run out of available AWS Lambda concurrency, and a limit increase request might be necessary.
+When that is the case, the function will report this via the `Throttled` metric.

+Otherwise, [dive into the Lambda logs][#lambda-log-dive] of the Canary function to determine what is happening and resolve the problem.

+#### Resolution

+Once the canary starts unning normally again, the alarm will clear itself without requiring any further intervention.

 ## :information_source: General Recommendations

 ### Diving into Lambda Function logs in CloudWatch Logs